editorconfig/specification/index.rst

 In EditorConfig:

-- "EditorConfig files" (usually named ``.editorconfig``) include section(s) storing key-value pairs.
+- "EditorConfig files" (named ``.editorconfig`` in lowercase) include section(s) storing key-value pairs.
 EditorConfig files must conform to this specification.
 - "Cores" parse files conforming to this specification, and provide key-value pairs to plugins.
 - "Plugins" receive key-value pairs from cores and update an editor's